 An authentic Lion’s head meatball recipe that uses breadcrumbs, water chestnuts, and aromatics to make super light, fluffy and juicy meatballs that are bursting with flavor.

 Chinese pork meatballs are also called lion’s head (狮子头, shi zi tou).
 They feature tender, moist, and light meatballs with a savory taste.
-This dish is a staple food for my family, because it’s quite easy to cook in big batches and is so comforting to enjoy any time.
-Eating the savory meatballs with rice is as addictive as eating a burger.
+This dish is a staple food for my family, because it’s quite easy to cook in big batches and is so comforting to enjoy at any time.
+Eating savory meatballs with rice is as addictive as eating a burger.
 Juicy and flavorful meat and starch are the best combo in the world.

-Today I’ll introduce a third type – steamed lion’s head.
+Today I’ll introduce a third type – a steamed lion’s head meatball.
 This recipe was passed down from my grandma.
 She used to make a huge batch of these every two weeks.
 After cooking them, she’d reserve a small amount to serve to guests who might be visiting her house.
 She would freeze the rest and give them away to family members, including my parents.
 These meatballs are my favorite and are even better than the ones from the restaurant.
 They are extremely fluffy and moist and are as tender as the pork in a slow-cooked Bolognese sauce.